Fiovon/lost-in-transcription/README.md

 # Lost in Transcription: Underlining, Meaning, and the Limits of Handwritten Text Recognition in Norwegian Personal Letters

-Code and data repository for a bachelor thesis in Archival and Information Science, OsloMet, 2026.
+Code and data repository for a bachelor thesis in Archival Science, OsloMet, 2026.

-This repository contains the detection scripts, letter images, XML transcriptions, ground truth annotations, and results used to investigate whether vision-based multimodal AI can detect underlining omitted from HTR transcriptions of Norwegian handwritten personal letters.
+This repository contains the detection scripts, ground truth annotations, and results used to investigate whether vision-based multimodal AI can detect underlining omitted from HTR transcriptions of Norwegian handwritten personal letters.

 ## Dataset

 Letters are drawn from the **NorHand dataset**, published openly by the National Library of Norway.
+The letter images and XML transcriptions are not included in this repository due to file size constraints.
+They can be downloaded directly from:

 - **Citation:** Maarand et al. (2022). https://doi.org/10.5281/zenodo.10255840
 - **Licence:** Creative Commons Attribution (CC-BY)

+Once downloaded, place the letter images and XML files in `letter-analyser/Letters/` to run the detection scripts.

 ## Repository Structure

 ```
-├── letter-analyser/
-│   └── Letters/                    # Letter images (.jpg) and PAGE XML transcriptions (.xml)
 ├── analyse_letters_claude.py       # Detection script — Claude Opus 4.7 (Anthropic)
 ├── compare_results.py              # Compares detection results against ground truth
 ├── convert_groundtruth.py          # Converts ground truth spreadsheet to JSON